chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 Please feel free to get back to me on Ambrosus slack (user inla).
 I'm planning to keep updating this repository as my time suits it.

-If you like this project and its functionality, I am grateful for any tip in AMB or ETH:
+If you like this project and its functionality, here is my tip jar that gratefully accepts AMB or ETH:
 _0xaBA817a774bf3dB1faB3c5cf867a82A683D74D22_

+I'm excited for the future of AMB-Net :D !